tinmansgit/8Bells/README.md

 Requires afplay & sox to be installed for macOS Requires sox to be installed for FreeBSD

+If you download the FreeBSD or Jack versions, you will need to rename the file to 8Bells.sh

 - Place 8Bells.sh in ~/bin
 - Place 8Bells mp3's in ~/Music/8Bells/
 - Add crontab to call 8Bells script every 30 minutes.